TigheBurnham/Stock-Analysis/README.md

 ###  Advantages and Disadvantages of Refactoring Code

 Again the major advantage of refactoring is the decrease in macro run time.
 In this analysis, the new code ran  faster than the original.
 A disadvantage of refactoring code is that after a program has been deployed and there have been updates and extensions added to the original, refactoring may break those updates or extensions.
-Therefore, it is easier to refactored code right after it has been deployed before and updates or extensions have been added.
+Therefore, it is easier to refactor code right after it has been deployed before any updates or extensions have been added.

 ### Pros and Cons of Refactoring the Original VBA Script